mikaelvesavuori/figmagic/README.md

 - You can now customize Figmagic a lot more, using both a `.figmagicrc` file and with regular CLI input
 - Running `figmagic` with existing tokens will not insta-delete the old files; now they will simply be put in the trash can (this is a requested safety net, for example when you're combining Figmagic with extra steps and hate having files trashed that have changes in them)
+- Starting in `2.1.8`, you can also export/sync graphics by passing in the flag `--syncGraphics`
 - Clean-up of code, dependency grooming, and better separation into configuration and system files
 - Improved documentation and instructions
 - More tests and coverage